What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?

 • Have had ultrasounds indicating potential genetic conditions

 Not all pregnant women need to get an amniocentesis.
-However, your doctor could recommend one or more genetic testing methods if you meet one or more risk factors or had a similarly complex previous pregnancy.
+But your doctor may recommend it if you meet one or more of the aforementioned risks.
+It may also be needed if youโ€™ve had a similarly complex pregnancy before.

 Know Your DNA Reviews